eamonnflynn/awesome-azure-container-apps/README.md

-# Swesome Azure container apps
+# Awesome Azure container apps
 A curated list of awesome content about Azure container apps